Fake Smiling and Mood Deterioration

 I am guilty of this too.
 I could pretend I’m not, but then there would be pretense on top of pretense.

-Today’s New York Times reported something we probably already knew.
+In 2011, the New York Times reported a study that led to conclusions about fake versus genuine emotions, that we probably already knew.
 (One of my favorite kind of studies and forms of reporting…so satisfying).
-Fake smiling has a lousy effect on your mood, whereas real smiling is good for it.
-Here’s the news:
+Fake smiling has a lousy effect on your mood–especially for women, whereas taking the time to cultivate actual positive emotions, is good for it.
+They studied 58 bus drivers–who have to interact with hundreds of people a day.
+Here’s what they found:

-After following the drivers closely, the researchers found that on days when the smiles were forced, the subjects’ moods deteriorated and they tended to withdraw from work.
-Trying to suppress negative thoughts, it turns out, may have made those thoughts even more persistent.”
+After closely following the drivers, the researchers found that –on days when the smiles were forced, the subjects’ moods, ‘deteriorated and they tended to withdraw from work.’
+However, when the drivers actively cultivated pleasant thoughts and memories, their moods improved and productivity increased.

 So, as your attorney (I am not your attorney.
 But I am feeling in a Hunter Thompson-ish mood) I advise you (I don’t like to give advice, so let us just say I am sharing my own experience) to cut it out.
 Whenever possible.
 Me too.